 San Diego Marriott Del Mar Location

-I recommend it to families needing a centrally-located San Diego hotel a reasonable price.
-I’ve seen the rates as low as $99 on weekends, though during the summer and racing season, plan on higher (similar to the rest of the area).
+I recommend it to families needing a centrally-located San Diego hotel at a reasonable price.

 We ordered room service a few times.
-I thought the breakfast prices were particularly reasonable and the portions for kids meals large, as seen below (that’s my Diet Pepsi, not to worry).
+I thought the breakfast prices were particularly reasonable and the portions for kids meals large.

 Other Hotel Amenities